Towards Linearly Scaling and Chemically Accurate Global Machine Learning Force Fields for Large Molecules

 A detailed analysis of the non-local descriptor features relevant for accurate energy/force predictions shows non-trivial patterns.
 These patterns are related to the molecular structure and composition, balancing the strength of the interactions associated with the descriptor features and statistical information about atomic fluctuations these features provide.
 In particular, we show that the descriptor features related to interatomic distances as large as 15~\text{\AA} can play an essential role in describing non-local interactions.
 Our examples cover units of all four major classes of biomolecules and supramolecules, making the conclusions general for a broad range of (bio)chemical systems.

 The key outcome of the proposed descriptor reduction scheme is the linear scaling of the resulting global descriptors with the number of atoms.
-This provides a necessary step for building accurate, fast, and easy-to-train MLFFs for systems with hundreds of atoms without sacrificing collective non-local interactions.
+We found that global descriptors for large molecules are over-defined and equally accurate models can be constructed with just a handful of long-range features that describe collective long-range interactions.
+This behavior seems to be general for large molecular systems, provided that reliable reference data is available.
+As such, this is a critical step for building accurate, fast, and easy-to-train MLFFs for systems with hundreds of atoms without sacrificing collective non-local interactions.
 Furthermore, the analysis of the descriptor features provides a necessary insight for the construction of automatized coarse-graining representations preserving the accuracy of atomistic MLFFs.